osg-htc/docs/docs/compute-element/submit-htcondor-ce.md

 For a list of other attributes that can be set with the `--attribute` option, consult the [job attributes](#job-attributes) section.

+!!! warning
+    If the htcondor-ce is submitting to a non-htcondor based cluster, job attributes may not be correctly translated.

 #### condor_ce_run

 `condor_ce_run` is a Python script that calls `condor_submit` on a generated submit file and tracks its progress with `condor_q`.
 To submit a job with `condor_ce_run`, run the following command: